Ronald665/Student-Performance-Analysis/README.md

 * Conduct focus group discussions with high performing groups to identify successful study habits and environmental factors.
 * Develop targeted academic support for underperforming groups through mentorship and resource access.
+* Investigate teaching methods or cultural factors contributing to Group E’s success for replication across other groups.

 ---